paulito-bandito/GwrGeemapGreenspaceAndCrime/README.md

 The geemap package has an optional dependency - geopandas, which can be challenging to install on some computers, especially Windows.
 It is highly recommended that you create a fresh conda environment to install geopandas and geemap.
 Follow the commands below to set up a conda env and install geopandas, xarray_leaflet, and geemap.

 ```
+    # create your environment, and activate it
     conda create -n gee python=3.9
     conda activate gee

+    #install core libraries
     conda install geopandas
     conda install mamba -c conda-forge
     mamba install geemap localtileserver -c conda-forge